Showing posts with label plants. Show all posts

 Imaginary World of Alice's Wonderland

-We were greeted at the Admissions desk, paid our fee, were given a garden map, walked through the double doors, and began our whimsical journey looking for treasures.
+We were greeted at the Admissions desk, paid our fee, and received a garden map.
+We then walked through the double doors and began our whimsical journey, looking for treasures.

 We were looking for eleven characters from the Imaginary World of Alice's Wonderland.

-Our first encounter was with PEGASUS, the flying winged horse, a child of Olympians & Poseidon.
+Our first encounter was with Pegasus, the flying winged horse, a child of the Olympians and Poseidon.

 Pegasus was covered in brown plants, and his wings, tail, and mane were covered in green plants.
-He appeared to be in a slow Trott.
+He appeared to be in a slow trot.

 Pegasus